If packing a carry-on sometimes is a challenge, you can imagine for a five month trip…

 2. Stuff shoes with folded sock balls to save space, and keep the shoe’s shape.
 Use rubber bands to keep them together.

 3. Use vacuum bags to compress the clothes, it will take less room in your suitcase and keep you organized.
+Alternatively to vacuum bags, you can use packing cubes, and here is the best packing cubes guide.

 4. Put similar and light clothes together.
 For pants and shorts lay them on alternating sides.